What does the Mwebaza Foundation do?

 What began as a simple pen-pal exchange blossomed into a deep friendship between educators across continents.
 As their collaboration grew beyond letter-writing to include meaningful projects and cultural exchange, Dale founded Mwebaza Foundation to ensure this partnership could continue and expand independently.
 Today, that initial connection between two classrooms has grown into lasting relationships between numerous communities in Colorado and Uganda, all rooted in the belief that authentic cross-cultural understanding begins with seeing and valuing one another as people.

-How does Mwebaza evaluate and measure impact?
+How does Mwebaza Foundation measure impact and program success?

 We measure impact through multiple complementary approaches.
 Our Ugandan project manager monitors and evaluates the success of our social enterprise programs, while our Ugandan educator does the same for our in-school programs.
 Both make regular school visits, working closely with teachers and community members to monitor progress and adapt to changing conditions on the ground.
 Annual trips by our U.S. team allow for direct connection with partner communities, comprehensive project reviews, and collaborative strategic planning for the year ahead.